 4) Work together to come up with a plan on how to stay safe.

 It can also help to come up with a safety plan if your teen’s worried about their own safety, Wu explains: “For those who might have feelings of insecurity about their own safety during times of tragedy, come up with very concrete strategies to be safe with them.
 This can very well be similar to developing a fire safety or a stranger danger plan.
 Be sure to solicit their ideas about safety so that they can begin to have ownership, increased self-efficacy, and build their resilience.
 Individuals who feel helpless in times of crises are at increased risk of developing posttraumatic stress reactions.”

 5) Teach them about appropriate conflict resolution.

 Wu says this is also a good time to build on your teen’s conflict resolution skills: “It is important to educate teens on how empathy, good communication styles, compromise, and kindness are necessary to prevent future tragedies.
 This might be a good time for parents to talk to their children about ways in which they can help with conflict resolution and how they can do their part to be a force of good, not just resolving problems with aggression and violence.
 This will provide your children with a sense of hope and agency in affecting change.
-This would also be a good time to show them images or tell them stories of heroic people in the world.
-The images of brave youth rising up after the Florida Massacre to affect positive change in our world are powerful examples of how young people can help.”
+This would also be a good time to show them images or tell them stories of heroic people in the world.”

 6) Monitor your teen’s ongoing sense of safety and emotional wellness.